TomPace101/nanopore_diffusion/notes.md

   - DONE Template requests: requests that produce a file from a template and input data
 - Data Locators:
   - DONE DataFile: defines a file relative to the data folder
+  - DONE update folder structure from python code or yaml file
+  - DONE update datafolder location from code or yaml file
-  - others are to be created along with the requests they relate to
+  - ONGOING others are to be created along with the requests they relate to
 - Mesh generation:
   In the info below, reqdata means the request includes data other than just the input and output files
   - construct template from geometry definition (reqdata -> .geo.jinja2)